Guide to applying for the Refugee Student Settlement Pathway

 Reminder to submit your Expression of Interest by the deadline: 2 March 2026.

-• If you are eligible to apply for the RSSP we will email you with an invitation to submit a full application.
-Full applications are due by no later than 5pm on Monday 16 March 2026.
-Please ensure to submit your application early to avoid any technical issues that may prevent you from submitting on time.
+• If you are eligible to apply for the RSSP we will email you with an invitation to submit a full application for either the Undergraduate Stream or Postgraduate Stream.

-1. Verification of your UNHCR registration and any other identity documents
+Module 1: Verification of your UNHCR registration and identity

-3. Confirming your academic interests, motivation and past results
+Module 3: Confirming your academic interests, motivation and past results (includes uploading your academic transcripts, your 400 word motivation statement and CV)

 We will email you on the email address you provide in your expression of interest.
-To avoid confusion please do not change your email midway through the application process.
+Do not change your email midway through the application process.
 Make sure to check your junk mail folder to ensure you do not miss any emails about the application process.

 • As part of the full application process you will be invited to take an online proctored Duolingo English Test.